Maggie's Milk

 The pegs and grid in Battleship are awesome for practicing making letters.
 You can have your child:

-Just hand your child one of the Battleship grids with several pegs.
+Just hand your child one of the Battleship boards with several pegs.
 Then let them get busy making letters.

 Here’s a name that one of my kids wrote–they decided to alternate red and white pegs to make each letter more distinct.